DSAC: Distributional Soft Actor-Critic for Risk-Sensitive Reinforcement Learning: A Risk-sensitive RL Framework

 \section{A Risk-sensitive RL Framework}

-The distribution of returns contains more information than the expectation, which allows us to consider different risk metrics.
-In this section, we extend the basic DSAC to risk-sensitive RL settings and present a unified framework in which most common risk metrics can be optimized.
-We then discuss three specific risk measures: percentile, mean-variance and distorted expectation.
+The distribution of returns encompasses a wealth of information beyond mere expectations, enabling the consideration of diverse risk metrics.
+In this section, we expand the foundational DSAC to encompass risk-sensitive reinforcement learning (RL) settings, presenting a unified framework capable of optimizing the majority of conventional risk metrics.
+We designate this risk-sensitive variant of DSAC as RDSAC.